Streaming practice 1

 You want to prepare so that once you go live, it’s all smooth.
 The things you need to consider:

-Review notes and what will happen in the upcoming session.
+During the break, review notes and what will happen in the upcoming session.

 Get everyone not active to turn off their videos.